iiasa/Condor_run_R/configuring.md

 The template parameters configure Condor `.job` files and job launch scripts (that run on the execute-host side).
 These files are generated from the templates on submitting a run.
 The template strings can use `{}` expansion to include other configuration parameters and run-time state in the generated files.

-**⚠️Note:** Templates are cluster-specific.
+**:point_right:Note:** Templates are cluster-specific.
 Your cluster administrator can provide templates adapted to your cluster.
 To do so, cluster administrators can follow the guidance on [configuring templates for a different cluster](condor.md#configuring-templates-for-a-different-cluster).

-**⚠️Caution:** When [updating to a new release](README.md#updating) additional functionality may be present in the default template values, in particular there where `{}` expansions are used.
+**:warning:Caution:** When [updating to a new release](README.md#updating) additional functionality may be present in the default template values, in particular there where `{}` expansions are used.
 When overriding templates, it is therefore important to keep an eye on the [release notes](https://github.com/iiasa/Condor_run_R/releases) to see if template default values were changed: you may need to update your templates, for example by applying your template customizations to the new defaults.

 ### JOB_TEMPLATE